mlibrary/about-ebc/src/content/invest.md

 <h2 id="model">Overview of Fund to Mission Open Access Model</h2>

 Working with LYRASIS, the University of Michigan has been taking steps to develop a publishing program that aligns with our mission and commitment to diversity, equity, inclusion, and accessibility.
-In the spring of 2021, the Press announced it is transitioning to an open access monograph model termed Fund to Mission.
+In the spring of 2021, the Press announced its transition to an open access monograph model termed Fund to Mission.

 Fund to Mission demonstrates a return to <a href="https://aupresses.org/the-value-of-university-presses/">the origins of the university press movement</a> and moves toward a more open, sustainable infrastructure for the humanities and social sciences.
 Our goal is to convert at least 75% of U-M Press monographs to open access by the end of 2023, <b>without any author ever having to pay</b>.